4768-Blueblooded/Kata-Sweet-Shop-Management-System/README.md

 - Refactoring was performed only after tests passed
 - No feature was added without validating behavior through tests

-During interviews, I am happy to walk through specific test cases and explain how they guided the implementation.
----

 ## 📸 Application Walkthrough

 > Click images to view full size.